Airline: Asiana Airlines (OZ)

 Flush against the privacy door is a closet to store your jacket with a vanity mirror.

 Further, there is decent storage space below the ottoman to store your carry-on bag.

 Plugs and Power Supply

-Although in an inconvenient position below the ottoman, there is a universal power socket.
+There is a universal power socket placed in an inconvenient position below the ottoman.
 As mentioned earlier, the USB port is provided in the left hand seat arm rest.